TU-Berlin-DIMA/moodle-tools/docs/make_questions.md

 Multiple question variants can be collected in a single YAML document.
 In this case, each question variant is separated by three dashes `---`.
-However, all question variants in a single document must be of the same question type.

 ### Simple true/false questions